-Oscar-winning beauty Nicole Kidman was among the stars to brave the pouring rain at the premiere of Paddington the movie today.
+Oscar-winning beauty Nicole Kidman was among the stars to brave the pouring rain at the premiere of Paddington the movie.

-Kidman said: "Well obviously, I was the kid that loved the wicked witch in The Wizard Of Oz, so of course I grew up to be the girl who wants to play the villain in a movie.
+Nicole said: "Well obviously I was the kid that loved the wicked witch in The Wizard Of Oz, so of course I grew up to be the girl who wants to play the villain in a movie.
 I'm always happy to play the bad girl.

 "I just get to have fun, and it's obviously all done with a smile."

 She added: "I know all about Paddington.
 I had a teddy bear but I also had a Paddington Bear.

 "I remember being about six or seven and just hoping I would find my own little Paddington stranded on the street."

 The movie has been given a parental guidance (PG) certificate by the British Board of Film Classification (BBFC) for containing "dangerous behaviour, mild threat, innuendo, infrequent mild bad language".

 The innuendo refers to a scene where Hugh dresses up as a woman.

 Sally laughed: "I think he's got beautiful legs.
 I kept telling him that, he's got very lovely ankles.

 "That sequence is fantastic, Hugh is an incredible comic performer and it's ...
 Lord Grantham in a dress."